Study at home learning to become a Pharmacy Assistant.

 The DCA Home Learning Pharmacy Assistant course provides training in the core skills needed to embark on a rewarding career as a Pharmacy Assistant.
 The DCA supported self-study Pharmacy Assistant course is specially designed, allowing you to learn the skills of Pharmacy Assistance through flexible and cost-effective home study at your own time and pace.

-With the DCA Home Learning Pharmacy Assistant course, online study resources and a personal tutor are available to guide you throughout the course, and your Student Advisor is a Freephone call away.
+With the DCA Home Learning Pharmacy Assistant course your Student Advisor is a Freephone call away.
 What's more, because the distance learning Pharmacy Assistant course is so comprehensive, no prior knowledge or skills are required.
 The DCA Pharmacy Assistant course provides an entry level diploma as proof our your competence and skills.

 If you'd like to earn more money and enjoy working as a Pharmacy Assistant, the DCA home study course is the ideal distance learning training course for you.